UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
 *Much thanks and appreciation to Professor Jack Silberman and our two awesome TA's Alexander and Jose for a great summer 2025!
-Credits to Team 1 Fall 2024 for the README.md template in which they also gave credit to [@kiers-neely](https://github.com/kiers-neely)*
+Credits to Team 1 Fall 2024 for the README.md template,n which they also gave credit to [@kiers-neely](https://github.com/kiers-neely) and Team 15 spring 2024 for the lidar_detection ros node*

 <!-- CONTACTS -->
 ## Contacts